So…what is Butoh.

 This work has both a written part that takes the name of Notazione/Notation and 8 performances.
 Currently, we are working on the publication of the book and our third performance.
 We have brought on stage Cerchio: Uno in Uno, developed thanks to the residency at Performing Landscapes and premiered at Mirabilia Festival and Moving Bodies Festival Butoh and Live Arts in 2019, and Rosa e Pietra Rose and Stone at the prestigious Dance Festival XXXVII Edition Acqui Terme in Palcoscenico BEinSide 2020.

 My interest and research lay in the study of internal body methods.
 I like to give a lot of space and exercises that can allow internal body awareness e.g how does the skeleton move, how do I perceive fascia and myofascia, what does it mean not moving from the muscles.
 I like micro movements, stillness and slow movements.
 Once those are conquered, then fast-opposition-jumps become the staccato.
 Though I believe one needs to master stillness and micro-movements before launching into the ocean of possibilities.
 We need to master the structure to gain freedom.

 From a good warm up, I move towards composition through the stimulation of qualities, memories, creativity, evocation.

 I have developed this understanding through 23 years of practice.
 For this I teach regular classes in Torino and Dublin, in the latter when possible.
 I have been facilitating classes at Dance Ireland/Dance House from 2013 to 2017, year that saw Moving Bodies Festival being hosted in those wonderful premises.
-In Ireland, from 2012 to 2016 I run an audience engagement project called Butoh Cafe and a research group called Choko Butoh.
+In Ireland, from 2012 to 2016 I run an audience engagement and development project called Butoh Cafe and a research group called Choko Butoh.

 Butoh for dancers and actors